-Q&A: Photographer Julia Sumpter, and A Hound Dog
+Q&A: Photographer Julia Sumpter and Her Dog Portrait Series

 How one classically trained photojournalist is using dog portraiture to highlight the good in these dark times

 *photography by Julia Sumpter